digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 - Small / Burst workloads - Fargate
 - Batch / Periodic workloads - Fargate

-### EC2 Bootstraping
+### EC2 Boot Strapping

-- Bootstraping allows EC2 Automation
+- Bootstrapping allows EC2 Automation
 - User Data - Accessed via the meta-data IP
 - <ins>http://169.254.169.254/latest/user-data</ins>
 - Anything in User Data is executed by the instance OS
 - <ins>Only on Launch</ins>
-- EC2 dosen't interpret the OS needs to understand the User Data
+- EC2 doesn't interpret the OS needs to understand the User Data
 - Userdata is limited to 16KB in size
 - Can be modified when stopped
 - Boot-Time-To-Service-Time
 - check cloud-init-output.log to see use userdata set at boot time

-### Enhanced Bootstraping with CFN-INIT
+### Enhanced Boot Strapping with CFN-INIT

 - cfn-init helper script .
 Simple configuration management system
 - Procedural (User data) vs Desired State (cfn-init)